AsiaPonder001/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-In this tutorial we will go through the full installation of the open-source help desk ticketing system osTicket and the prerequisites required to meet installation.<br />
+In this tutorial we will go through the full installation of the open-source help desk ticketing system osTicket and the prerequisites required to meet installation.
+Click here for

 <h2>Environments and Technologies Used</h2>